sreenivasuluummadi/Python-Coding/readme.txt

-This is a Sample GIT exploratory text file
+This is a Sample GIT exploratory text file edited in remote repository